dappnode/DAppNodeDocs/docs/user/staking/solo/ethereum.md

+# Ethereum mainnet

-Ethereum is the industry-leading smart contract platform.
-Since its transition of consensus mechanisms, from Proof of Work (PoW) to Proof of Stake (PoS), participating in Ethereum's block production by staking ETH has been an increasingly popular activity.
-Dappnode is an easy way to become a Solo Staker, but to achieve this you'll need a synced Ethereum full node.
-A full node is made of:
+Ethereum stands as a titan in the realm of smart contract platforms.
+Its monumental shift from Proof of Work (PoW) to Proof of Stake (PoS) has opened up opportunities for individuals to participate in Ethereum's block production by staking ETH.

+Dappnode simplifies your journey to becoming a **Solo Staker**.
+However, a crucial prerequisite is having a fully synchronized Ethereum node.

+## Components of a Full Ethereum Node

-- 1x execution client (Geth, Nethermind, Erigon or Besu)
+- **Execution Client** (Choose one): Geth, Nethermind, Erigon, or Besu.
-- 1x consensus client (Prysm, Lighthouse, Teku, Nimbus or Lodestar)
+- **Consensus Client** (Choose one): Prysm, Lighthouse, Teku, Nimbus, or Lodestar.

 ![Stakers](/img/stakers-mainnet.png)

-If you visit the Stakers Menu, you'll find that picking an execution and consensus client is very intuitive.
-For your consensus client, keep in mind that enabling checksync when selecting it, will significantly reduce sync time by starting off a synced checkpoint and then syncing backwards from there.
-Once your consensus client is synced, your execution client will start syncing and take several hours to sync.
-Please be patient and if in doubt, always check your execution client's logs.
+## Easy Client Selection

+Head to the **Stakers Menu** for a straightforward selection process:

+1. **Pick your Execution Client.**
+2. **Choose your Consensus Client.**
+   - Utilizing the *checksync* option can drastically cut down on synchronization time.
+It begins at a synced checkpoint and then syncs backward.
+3. After syncing your consensus client, the execution client starts its synchronization process.
+This can take a few hours, so patience is essential.
+For clarity or troubleshooting, consult your execution client's logs.

+## Becoming a Solo Staker

-If you are becoming a Solo Staker, to run a validator you'll need to select Web3Signer, which is a tool that will help you load your keystore files into your node.
+To actively run a validator, you'll need **Web3Signer**.
+This tool assists in loading your keystore files directly into your node.

-Optionally, you can include MEV Boost if you're interested in offering different relays whenever your validator node gets to propose a block.
-We highly recommend doing your own, extensive research on those relays you'll be running, as well as any local regulations in your jurisdiction.
+## Additional Opportunities: MEV Boost

+Considering MEV Boost?
+It allows your validator node to propose different relays when it's its turn.
+However, before diving in, a thorough understanding of the relays and any local regulations is paramount.

+**Remember**: Embarking on the staking journey requires diligence.
+Always keep abreast of developments and make informed decisions.